JPvRiel/docker-squid/README.md

 Note
 - `407` = proxy authentication required implies your user name or password is wrong (likely), or squid is unable to handle the authentication the upstream proxy needs
 - Don't generate too many `407`s, it can cause account lockout

+# Startup script

+`docker_proxy.sh` provides a basic SysV-like startup script wrapper to run the container on a host as a convince (for lazy folk like me who don't like remembering all the docker command switches).

 # Build